Decorating & Design

 The furniture and art in this Muskoka great room are in neutral tones to avoid drawing attention away from the forest views.
 “I focus on neutral, earthy fabrics with lots of texture to bring the outside in, so you’re figuratively living in the woods,” says designer Jaime Drohan of Muskoka Living Interiors.

-The homeowner of this Muskoka cottage describes the great room as “the heart of the home.”
+The homeowner of this lakehouse describes the great room as “the heart of the home.”
 The room has soaring two-storey windows and a floor-to-ceiling stone fireplace.
 “It’s roomy enough to entertain a large gathering, yet it feels intimate and warm,” says designer Lisa Worth.
 The huge fireplace was created with natural local stone in cool hues.

 “Our palette is taken from nature,” says designer Lucy Penfield.
 “We used the color of basalt grey from the rocky shore in the granite, fireplace, counters and floors.”
 The great room’s fireplace is clad in Cambrian ledgestone.